Edw590/sapi/README.md

 # sapi-go
-A simple Go SAPI TTS wrapper
+A simple Go Windows SAPI TTS wrapper

+Main library gotten from https://github.com/DeepHorizons/tts, so thank you as it was the base for this.

+Only supports SAPI.

 ## Usage
 After initializing your module, get the library with: